Edwards-R/redlist_docs/irecord_data_analysis/iRecord_breakdown.md

 ### Custom rules
 There are also situations in which the verifier simply makes up their own rules.
 The third most prolific verifier in the system (8,583 records, 3.4%) is such a person.

+## Verification status breakdown
+The range of approaches to verification in iRecord causes significant challenge to their ability to be peer reviewed.
+It is at this point that 'invisible' errors - those which cannot be found without repeating the verification of the entire dataset - come to the front.
+Finding [incorrect Correct](./glossary.md#incorrect-correct-error) records which have photos is only possible to do through human examination of individual records.

+>Notes to self
+> Check how many records are there without photos but in `correct`.